Interest Rate in Singapore

 Singapore - Interest Rate

-MAS again increases slope of policy band at its second semi-annual meeting
+MAS leaves monetary policy unchanged at its first semi-annual meeting

-At its second biannual meeting of 2018 held on 12 October, the Monetary Authority of Singapore (MAS) decided to slightly increase the undisclosed slope of the rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band.
-The Authority, however, left the width of the policy band and the level at which it is centered unchanged.
-The MAS’ latest tightening follows the first slope increase in April which raised it from zero percent, where it had previously been for two years.
+At its first biannual meeting of 2019 held on 12 April, the Monetary Authority of Singapore (MAS) maintained the undisclosed rate of appreciation of the Singapore dollar nominal effective exchange rate (S$NEER) policy band.
+The Authority also kept the width of the policy band and the level at which it is centered unchanged.
+The MAS’ commitment to hold follows a slight increase in the slope of the S$NEER policy band at the previous meeting held in October 2018.

 Singapore - Interest Rate Data